-Then, there’s avocado oil, which I’ve seen referred to as beard food.
+Next, there’s avocado oil, which I’ve seen referred to as beard food.
 Makes sense.
 We all know avocado has tons of vitamins, antioxidants, amino acids, protein, and healthy fats.
 These same things work wonders for your beard.
 Avocado balances pH, hydrates, and relieves dry, flaky, and itchy skin.
 It relieves inflammation and is especially great if you tend to have more brittle or dry hair.
 The high fat content also promotes hair growth and helps to add shine.

-Then, almond and apricot.
+Then, almond and apricot oil.
 Almond and apricot are both very light carrier oils that will not weigh down your beard oil.
 They’re great moisturizers, hair sealants, and both are anti-inflammatory which is great protection against ingrown hairs.
 Finally, they’re rich in vitamins and antioxidants, which protect your skin and body against damages done from free radicals.
 Rad, right?
 You could absolutely use a combo of grapeseed, hemp, or castor here instead.

-If your skin tends to be very dry or you’re making a beard oil for the winter, consider using coconut oil (fractionated coconut oil stays liquid) or use a bit of olive oil.
+If your skin tends to be very dry or you’re making a DIY beard oil for the winter, consider using coconut oil (fractionated coconut oil stays liquid) or use a bit of olive oil.
 These oils are exceptionally conditioning.

 If you suffer from acne, natural astringents such as hazelnut oil and grapeseed oil work very well.